boschsensortec/COINES/doc/docs/quickstart/cross_compiling_and_downloading_example_to_application_board_microcontroller.md

     |**Run an example already residing in APP2.0 Flash memory**| **`mingw32-make run`**|

-Linux/MacOS/Cygwin/MSYS2 users can use `make`
+    Linux/MacOS/Cygwin/MSYS2 users can use `make`.

     **NOTE**: Downloading COINES example to APP3.0 Flash memory will overwrite default firmware.

 6. Use a Serial Terminal application to view output.